justeat/kongverge/README.md

 * Update to latest: `dotnet tool update kongverge --global`
 * Uninstall: `dotnet tool uninstall kongverge --global`

-This should all work on development and build machines, on windows, mac and linux, as long as .NET Core 2.1 is installed.
+This should all work on development and build machines, on Windows, Mac and Linux, as long as the _.NET Core 2.1 SDK_ is installed.
+Alternatively, this can be built as a standard _.NET Core_ application which only requires the _.NET Core runtime_ rather than the _SDK_ (technically you only need the SDK to _install/update/uninstall_ a .NET core global tool - _running_ it only requires the runtime).

 ## Kong DTOs

 Kongverge uses several DTOs to read from files and write to Kong (and vice versa).
 For simplicity, the field names on these objects generally match what is present in Kong.
-See `KongConfiguration`, `KongRoute`, `KongService`, `KongPlugin` which are used to serialise these kong concepts.
+See `KongConfiguration`, `KongRoute`, `KongService`, `KongPlugin` which are used to serialize these kong concepts.

 These objects also handle matching - i.e. reconciling the state described by files with the state in Kong, and performing actions in Kong as needed to make them the same.
 The possible cases for these objects are: